Pascua Lama

 Pascua-Lama is an open pit mining project of gold, silver, copper and other minerals.
-Pascua Lama is located in the Andes mountains, in the southern reaches of Atacama Desert, straddling the border between Chile and the Argentina Northwest at an altitude of over 4,500 metres.
-Toronto-based Barrick Gold, the world's largest gold mining company, is developing the project.
+Pascua Lama is located in the Andes mountains, in the southern reaches of Atacama Desert, straddling the border between Chile and northwest Argentina at an altitude of over 4500 m Toronto-based Barrick Gold, the world's largest gold mining company, holds rights to the project.
 Due to its proximity to glaciers, Pascua-Lama has caused controversy and public protest in Chile, including demonstrations and petitions presented to the Chilean government.
 Chile has not approved the project.

+Location and geology

+The deposit lies at an elevation of 5000 m in the Andes, at the northern end of the El Indio Gold Belt of Chile and Argentina.

+The mineralisation is primarily hosted in fracture networks and breccias of Miocene age, which were created by phreatomagmatic activity, and cut granitic rocks of Triassic age.
+The alunite-pyrite-enargite mineral assemblage indicates a high-sulfidation epithermal origin.

+Barrick Gold's mining project

 Pascua-Lama contains estimated deposits of 17 million ounces of gold and 635 million ounces of silver, with 75 percent of the deposits in Chile and 25 percent in Argentina.

-As of late 2017, the Barrick project remains on hold.
-The company reported a U$5.1-billion impairment charge on the asset before suspending development in late 2013.
+The Barrick Gold company reported a U$5.1-billion impairment charge on the asset before suspending development in late 2013.
 Barrick had spent around US$5 billion of Pascua-Lama's reported US$8.5 billion capital expenditure at that time.
-Barrick said it is taking a "fresh look" at Pascua-Lama with the intention of developing a "scalable starter operation" that could be built underground in Argentina.
-The company is expected to release a prefeasibility study on the new plan by early 2018.
+Barrick said it was taking a "fresh look" at Pascua-Lama with the intention of developing a "scalable starter operation" that could be built underground in Argentina.
+The company was expected to release a prefeasibility study on the new plan by early 2018.

+On 17 September 2020, the First Environmental Court fined Barrack US$9.7 million and charged them with 33 offences, including the contamination of the Estrecho River without notifying the locals about the impact of the project on the Andean glaciers.
+The court further ordered the complete closure of the project.